Commercie/currency/README.md

 * Fixed exchange rates (usually historic)

 # Usage
-The class `CurrencyController` is the central CRUD controller.
-Predefined currencies are stored as YAML files in /config/currencies/predefined.
-You can put your own YAML files in /config/currencies/custom.
-If predefined currencies with the same ISO 4217 code exist, custom ones will override them.
+Currency information is stored in YAML files in /config.
+The PHP class `CurrencyController` is the central CRUD controller which servers as a helper for handling the currency information, but it is not required to make use of the library.

 # Requirements
+* Any YAML parser.
+* PHPUnit 3.7.* (for running tests only)

+# Suggested packages
 * PHP 5.3.x or higher
 * Symfony YAML 2.1.*
-* PHPUnit 3.7.* (for running tests only)

 # Integrates with
 * [Composer](http://getcomposer.org) (as